What can eTXT be used for?

 A message list or message detail can be exported to a standard CSV file using the Export option.
 This gives you the ability to take the data from eTXT and work with it in other applications such as Microsoft Excel.

-If you require more information than is available in these data exports your administrator can run reports or you can contact Spark New Zealand Limited for customised eTXT reports (costs may apply).
+If you require more information than is available in these data exports your administrator can run reports or you can contact Spark for customised eTXT reports (costs may apply).

 SMS via Email